 As already mentioned, the lack of harmful emissions mean that hydrogen fuel cell cars are kinder on the environment.
 This benefit needs to be qualified by how the hydrogen is produced, with renewable energy sources being the most favourable.
 However, even where fossil fuels are used for hydrogen production it still produces fewer harmful emissions than burning petrol or diesel.
 Plus, hydrogen cars avoid the environmental issues associated with the extraction of petrol or diesel for traditional combustion engines.

 Range anxiety has become a factor for electric vehicles, even with new technologies to dramatically improve charging times.
 However, this is unlikely to be such an issue for hydrogen cars, which can cover 300 miles from one tank.

 - Filling up

-With very few hydrogen filling stations currently in existence, filling up your vehicle is a real issue right now.
-However, the UK government has created a multi-million pound fund to improve the infrastructure to support the new technology, meaning that refuelling shouldn’t be such a problem in the hydrogen car future.
+With very few hydrogen refuelling stations currently in existence, filling up your vehicle is a real issue right now.
+However, the UK government has created a multi-million pound fund to improve the refueling infrastructure to support the new technology, meaning that refuelling shouldn’t be such a problem in the future.

 - Running costs

 Aside from finding somewhere to fill up, there are also concerns over fuel costs.
 With hydrogen currently being more expensive than petrol or diesel, running a hydrogen car could hit consumers in the pocket for the time being, at least.

 As mentioned in the hydrogen storage section (above) there are some concerns over the safety of driving around with a tank full of highly flammable hydrogen gas.
 While it is highly combustible, so is petrol, and the tanks used for hydrogen have been designed to be especially strong.
 While this adds weight and cost to the vehicles, they need to pass safety standards before being made commercially available, meaning that this shouldn’t really be an issue.